OISTE/repository/OWGTMCPS.md

 ### 9.16.1  Entire agreement

-All provisions made in this CPs and the associated CP apply to all Certification and Registration Authorities operating under the OGTM and its subscribers.
+All provisions made in this CPs and the associated CP apply to all Certification and Registration Authorities operating under the OWGTM and its subscribers.

 Agreements or supplementary agreements by word of mouth are not allowed.